maruf-ahmed-bhuiyan/Peptide_Parameter_Generator/README.md

-# Peptide Parameter Generator
+<h1 align="center"> Peptide Parameter Generator </h1>
-This is bash script that generates the count of aromatic,  polar, non polar, acidic and basic residues from a text file containing the peptide sequences.
+<h2 align="center"> This is bash script that generates the count of aromatic,  polar, non polar, acidic and basic residues from a text file containing the peptide sequences.</h2>

 <h1 align="center"> Hello, </h1>
 <h2 align="center"> This is Maruf Ahmed Bhuiyan </h2>